 Craig, Dylan.
 The Weapons and Battles of the Second Anglo-Boer War (1899-1902).

 Arms of the Boer War.

 and Lee-Enfield.
-A series of videos by a gun collector, showing the
+A series of videos by a gun collector,

 difference between the Lee-Metford and the Lee-Enfield, and between the